Andrew-2609/tt-go-sample-api/README.md

 I've implemented unit and integration tests that cover most of the API, except the module I implemented last night (2024-08-26), because it was almost 11PM and my wife was almost sleeping and wouldn't allow me to work any further 😅.

+# 🧢 TT TypeScript Sample API

+This project is **directly related** to the [TT TypeScript Sample API](https://github.com/Andrew-2609/tt-ts-sample-api), mainly because of the AWS SQS queue that they share.

+These two projects have a `docker-compose.yml` file that run the containers on a network called `tt-network`.
+It allows the communication between the projects, even though they have their own docker-compose files.

+So, please know that you'll need the two projects up and running to be able to test the entirety of this application.

 # 🥷 API

 This project is an API for registering and listing employees.
 Yes, it's that simple, and it only has four routes (including the `GET /health` that may be used for a Kubernetes health check, for example).
 But the way was paved to extend the application's routes easily and rapidly, and the fact that there's a whole testing structure would facilitate and foster the development of unit and integration tests for whatever new route that may be implemented.